|Nutritional Guidelines (per serving)|

-- 3 cups grated Cantal cheese (or substitute good-quality sharp cheddar)
+- 3 cups Cantal cheese (or substitute good-quality sharp cheddar, grated)

-Remove the garlic and pour the hot crème fraîche into the mashed potatoes and transfer the pan of potatoes to the stovetop over low heat.
+Remove the garlic, and pour the hot crème fraîche into the mashed potatoes.

 Pour onto warm plates and serve immediately.

-*Important: Ensure the potatoes you are using are specifically for mashing, not for fries or salads.
-If they are not the floury type, when whipping the potatoes will turn waxy and greasy rather than fluffy and light.
+Ensure the potatoes you are using are specifically for mashing, not for fries or salads.
+If they are not the floury type, the potatoes will turn waxy and greasy when whipping rather than fluffy and light.

 This technique is suitable for all milk- and cream-based dishes which are prone to skin-forming.